CodeX-Academy-Official/badges/projects/capstone1.md

-# Front-End Developer Apprentice Project 1
+# Front-End Developer Level 1 Capstone Project

 Complete a simple project and deploy to a publicly accessible website.